Engee documentation

 Conclusion

-As we can see in the graph, the second body is at rest whereas the first body is making oscillatory motion.
+As we can see on the graph, the second body is at rest, while the first body makes oscillatory movements.